• Skip to primary navigation

 Strawberry Scones

-These soft, tender Strawberry Scones are filled with fresh strawberries and drizzled with white chocolate.
-They are the perfect scone recipe for breakfast, brunch or an afternoon treat!
+These easy strawberry scones are soft, tender scones filled with strawberries.
+They are delicious with a cup of tea or coffee for breakfast, brunch or an afternoon treat!

-This recipe for strawberry scones is perfect for spring and summer.
-The scones are super simple to make!
+This recipe for strawberry scones is perfect for strawberry season.
 I adapted this recipe from my Lemon Raspberry Scones recipe.

 For more scones recipes, try my Cranberry White Chocolate Scones, and Lemon Lavender Scones.